risingfbk/p4ddle/README.md

 ## Simulation Scenario

-We implement a python script that simulate the P4DDLe and the Baseline algorithms with the
+We developed a Python script to simulate the behavior from the P4DDLe and the baseline algorithms without actual network data.
+This simulation was created to a more fast evaluation of the correlation between the size of the memory block and the maximum number of packets/flow and the number of cells of the Bloom Filter.

 ### Dataset